zincware/ZnDraw/README.md

 ## Installation

-It is recommeded to install ZnDraw from PyPi via:
+It is recommended to install ZnDraw from PyPi via:

 ```bash
 pip install zndraw